Self-Reliance

 Accepting All That We Are

-While embracing our positive traits and achievements often comes easily, accepting our shortcomings can be a challenge.
-Yet, with the right mindset, we can harness both our strengths and weaknesses to drive lifelong self-improvement.
+While embracing our positive traits and achievements often comes easily, accepting our shortcomings can be much more challenging.
+Yet with the right mindset, both our strengths and our weaknesses can become catalysts for ongoing growth and lifelong self-improvement.

 Self-acceptance: the bridge to self-improvement.